Chair Christopher Brady Mesa

 Matthew Williams City Manager, Litchfield Park

-Rick Horst Manager, City of Maricopa
+Ben Bitter Manager, City of Maricopa

 Jen Pokorski County Manager, Maricopa County

-Jill Keimach Town Manager, Town of Paradise Valley
+Andrew Ching Town Manager, Paradise Valley

 Henry Darwin City Manager, Peoria